multiversx/mx-chain-chainwalkers/README.md

 ## Building

-A docker image of the Elrond chainwalker can be built by running:
+A docker image of the Elrond chainwalkers can be built by running:

 ```shell
 bash builder_docker_image.sh